aws-solutions/aws-connected-mobility-solution/README.md

 # AWS Connected Mobility Solution (CMS)
 Connected Mobility Solution (CMS) enters its next generation of well architected design, following the original Connected Vehicle Reference Architecture in 2017.
 CMS has added capability based on lessons learned from hundreds of partner engagements and thousands of activations.
 CMS aids OEMs and suppliers in their journey to becoming mobility service providers.
 It includes the broadest and most advanced set of building blocks to accelerate the development and global scale deployment on a pay-as-you-go basis for these capabilities.

-## Build with a single command
+## Build and Deploy from AWS CloudFormation

-**New** Use the [launch_cms.yaml](https://github.com/aws-solutions/aws-connected-mobility-solution/blob/develop/source/infrastructure/launch_cms.yaml) to build the entire AWS Connected Mobility Solution.
+**New!** Use the [launch_cms.yaml](https://github.com/aws-solutions/aws-connected-mobility-solution/blob/develop/source/infrastructure/launch_cms.yaml) to build and launch the entire AWS Connected Mobility Solution.

 1. Log into your AWS console and select **CloudFormation**